Tips for painting with toddlers without going crazy.

 I have six great tips for stress free toddler painting.
 Some of my tips I learned from years of teaching grade school and some from trial and error with my first born toddler guinea pig.

-Here are my 6 best tricks for painting with toddlers:
+My 6 best tricks for painting with toddlers

 - Tape is your best friend.
 Repeat after me.
 Tape is your best friend.
 You want that painting surface to be as secure as possible.
 Painter’s tape, masking tape, scotch tape.
 We own it all.

-PS: My paint of choice is the Crayola Washable Tempura (affiliate link) in primary colors.
+PS: My paint of choice is the Crayola Washable Tempura in primary colors.
 I mix my own secondary colors in the baby food jars for bold, vibrant colors.

 And my biggest tip of all: Have an exit strategy.